Deutsche Bank: Seeking Alpha In The Dark

-Lesson's From Deutsche Bank's Bull Run
+Lessons From Deutsche Bank's Bull Run

 With Deutsche Bank (NYSE:DB) in the news Friday for provisionally settling with the Department of Justice over subprime mortgage charges, we looked back to see how its stock had done since we wrote our last article on it (Why Deutsche Bank Spiked).